Kumar Govind

-Kumar Govind is an Indian actor and director in the Kannada film industry, known for starring in hit films like Shhh!, his debut as Hero and Anuraga Sangama with Ramesh Aravind and Sudha Rani.
+Kumar Govind is an Indian actor and director in the Kannada film industry, known for starring in hit films like Shhh!, his debut as a hero and Anuraga Sangama with Ramesh Aravind and Sudha Rani.

 Career

 Kumar Govind made his acting debut with horror film Sshhh (1993) directed by Upendra for which was also a producer.
 The film became successful and made him popular.
 He was also appreciated for his role of innocent Govindu in Anuraga Sangama (1994).
 Kumar Govind was initially offered the leading role in Om (1995) which did not materialize.